-- Proposals will be specifically evaluated for the alignment of the project to program goals (relevance), the potential for innovative outcomes (impact), and the quality of the proposal plan and team (approach). - Proposals will be examined for team composition (inclusion of appropriate UIUC and OSF/UICOMP investigators, and equitable distribution of funding between organizations) and.
+- Proposals will be specifically evaluated for the alignment of the project to program goals (relevance), the potential for innovative outcomes (impact), and the rigor and appropriateness of the quantitative and/or qualitative research methods and team (approach). - Proposals will be examined for team composition (inclusion of appropriate UIUC and OSF/UICOMP investigators, and equitable distribution of funding between organizations) and.
 If the UIUC Co-PI is not from Grainger Engineering, the team should include a Granger Engineering Researcher. - Evaluation will take into consideration the next steps and advancement of the work, as well as plans for future funding and/or product development activities (e.g., IP, start-up, who will advance the work, commercialization plan).